-To make the running buffer, you can mix the following ingredients in distilled water:
+To make the running buffer, mix the following ingredients in distilled water:

 pH variations can affect the separation of proteins, which is why the pH of the running buffer should be checked and adjusted to 8.3 before use.
 The running buffer should be pre-heated to 70-75°C to solubilize the SDS when first making it, before cooling it down to room temperature.